2026 Yolo Voter Education Grant – Overview

-The Yolo Voter Education Grant, funded by the Walter & Evelyn Haas Fund and Yolo County, was piloted in advance of the 2024 primary elections and is being launched in advance of the 2024 general elections.
-It was developed in response to the California Voter’s Choice Act, which changed the way Californians vote, in order to increase convenience and flexibility for voters.
+The Yolo Voter Education Grant, funded by the Walter & Evelyn Haas Fund and Yolo County, was piloted in advance of the 2024 primary elections and implanted in advance of the 2024 general elections.
+It was developed to educate local covers about how to vote in light of the California Voter’s Choice Act, which change voting procedures in order to increase convenience and flexibility for voters.
 The Voter’s Choice Act was implemented in Yolo County starting in 2022.

 The goal of the grant is to increase local voter understanding of how to vote – this includes changes to when (longer timeframe leading up to the election), where (fewer but centralized voting locations, mobile voting locations), and how (in person, by mail) voters may cast a ballot.
 The Yolo County Elections Office and the Yolo Community Foundation will provide grantees with training, including with detailed information on when, where, and how Yolo County voters may vote.
-We will also provide sample outreach materials (flyers, door hangers, graphics, etc.), developed in multiple languages, in both a government and nonprofit voice; grantees may choose to use these materials as is, adapt them to the grantee’s own voice and audience, or create their own outreach materials.
+Funded outreach will focus on registered voters from the geographic and demographics communities that have historically been least likely to vote.

 • Grant Program Focus: The purpose of the Yolo Voter Education Grant is to use nonprofits as trusted messengers to educate Yolo County registered voters on when, where, and how to vote.
-The focus of the outreach should be on registered voters from low-turnout precincts, and/or voters from demographic groups with a history of lower turnout, specifically Latinx, Asian Pacific Islander, and young voters.
+The focus of the outreach should be on registered voters from low-turnout precincts (list or map to be provided by YCF or the Yolo County Elections Office), and/or voters from demographic groups with a history of lower turnout, specifically Latinx, Asian Pacific Islander, and young voters ages 18-24.

 Eligibility Requirements and Criteria:

-• Grant recipients must be a 501(c)3 nonprofit organization or be fiscally sponsored by such an organization.
+• Grant recipient must be a 501(c)3 nonprofit organization or be fiscally sponsored by such an organization.

 • Recipients must have demonstrated expertise in working with the geographic and/or demographic priority communities.
 All recipients should have extensive experience working in Yolo County.